jripke74/fs-calorie-counter/README.md

 The NodeList values you will pass to list will consist of input elements.
 So you will want to look at the value attribute of each element.

 Assign item.value to a const variable called currVal.

+Step 61
+Remember that you wrote a function earlier to clean the user's input?
+You'll need to use that function here.

+Update your currVal declaration to be the result of calling cleanInputString with item.value.

+Step 62
+You also need to confirm the input is valid.
+Declare an invalidInputMatch variable, and assign it the result of calling your isInvalidInput function with currVal as the argument.

+Step 63
+Remember that your isInvalidInput function returns String.match, which is an array of matches or null if no matches are found.

+In JavaScript, values can either be truthy or falsy.
+A value is truthy if it evaluates to true when converted to a Boolean.
+A value is falsy if it evaluates to false when converted to a Boolean. null is an example of a falsy value.

+You need to check if invalidInputMatch is truthy – you can do this by passing the variable directly to your if condition (without a comparison operator).
+Here's an example of checking the truthiness of helloWorld.

+Example Code
+if (helloWorld) {

+}
+Add an if statement that checks if invalidInputMatch is truthy.

+Step 64
+Browsers have a built in alert() function, which you can use to display a pop-up message to the user.
+The message to display is passed as the argument to the alert() function.

+Using a template literal, in your if block, call the alert() function to tell the user "Invalid Input: ", followed by the first value in the invalidInputMatch array.

+Step 65
+In programming, null is meant to represent the absence of a value.
+In this case, if the user enters an invalid input, you want to alert them and then return null to indicate that the function has failed.

+Still within your if block, set isError to true and return null.

+Step 66
+Remember that return ends the execution of a function.
+After your if block, you need to handle the logic for when the input is valid.
+Because your if statement returns a value, you do not need an else statement.

+Use the addition assignment operator to add currVal to your calories total.
+You'll need to use the Number constructor to convert currVal to a number.

+The Number constructor is a function that converts a value to a number.
+If the value cannot be converted, it returns NaN which stands for "Not a Number".

+Here is an example:

+Example Code
+Number('10'); // returns the number 10
+Number('abc'); // returns NaN

+Step 67
+After your for loop has completed, return the calories value.

+Step 68
+Now it's time to start putting it all together.
+Declare an empty calculateCalories function, which takes a parameter named e.
+This function will be another event listener, so the first argument passed will be the browser event – e is a common name for this parameter.

+Step 69
+You will be attaching this function to the submit event of the form.
+The submit event is triggered when the form is submitted.
+The default action of the submit event is to reload the page.
+You need to prevent this default action using the preventDefault() method of your e parameter.

+Add a line to your calculateCalories function that calls the preventDefault() method on the e parameter.
+Then, reset your global error flag isError to false.